nixywex/monobudget/README.md

 ## About project

-A training web application for accounting for expenses and income, checking the balance of cards and analyzing spending using charts based on the API of the Ukrainian bank monobank.
+A training web application for accounting for expenses and income, checking the balance of cards, and analyzing spending using charts based on the API of the Ukrainian bank monobank.

 ## Used technologies